-Appendix III – Campus Catastrophic Leave Program
+Appendix III – UCLA Campus Catastrophic Leave Program

-I. Introduction
+I. INTRODUCTION

-• A catastrophic illness or injury of an employee;
+• The employee's catastrophic illness or injury;

 II.
 DEFINITIONS